runtime-env/import-meta-env/README.md

 ## TODO

 - [ ] Automatically generate typescript .d.ts for .env
-- [ ] import .env instead of .env.js for production to simply replacing .env file from codebase.
+- [ ] Import .env instead of .env.js for production to simply replacing .env file from codebase.
+- [ ] Support legacy.